bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 A few minimal explanations here, for the curious:

 - This defines a WebSocket endpoint accessible at the `ws://localhost:8000/conversation` location.
-- The role of the `async with ws:` line is to accept the WebSocket connection.
 - The `async for message in ws:` line iterates over messages received over the WebSocket.
 - Lastly, `await ws.send(message)` sends the received `message` as-is back to the client.

 ## Trying out the WebSocket endpoint

 How about we try this out by creating a WebSocket client?
-Fear not — we won't write any JavaScript.
+Fear not — we don't need to write any JavaScript.
 We'll stick to Python and use the [websockets] library, which comes installed with Bocadillo.

 [websockets]: https://websockets.readthedocs.io